bazelbuild/bazel/site/docs/remote-caching.md

 ```
 build --remote_cache=http://replace-with-your.host:port
 ```
+Besides http, the following protocols are also supported: https, grpc, grpcs.

 Use the following flag in addition to the one above to only read from the remote cache: